 - 1. Sidewalk widening and landscaping.
-The widening and repaving of the sidewalk and narrowing of the adjacent roadway shall include permanent public landscaping integrated into the sidewalk, the roadway median, or both. - 2.
+The widening and repaving of the sidewalk and narrowing of the adjacent roadway shall include permanent public landscaping integrated into the sidewalk, the roadway median, or both. - 4.2.
 Undergrounding of utilities.
-Such undergrounding shall include all visible utilities within a defined area, to include electric, phone and cable wiring and the removal from view of all associated poles, boxes and other equipment.
+Such The undergrounding of shall include all visible utilities within a defined area shall, to include electric, phone and cable wiring and the removal from view of all associated poles, boxes and other equipment. - 4.3.
+Streetscape Improvements.

-3. Streetscape Improvements.
 Such improvements shall be planned and adopted through a Streetscape Plan.